On this page

 Once you have created your application with GitHub, each push on the

-master branch will trigger a deployment.
-If you want to deploy an other branch than
+master branch trigger a deployment.
+To deploy an other branch than

 information panel of your application and select the default branch to use.

 You can't directly push to an application created on Clever Cloud as a GitHub app: in this case, only the automatic deployment from GitHub is henceforth allowed.

 If you try to push to Clever Cloud, as you would do for a non-GitHub app, you will get the following error :

 fatal: '/data/repositories/<app_id>.git' does not appear to be a git repository

 Indeed, no git repository is created on Clever Cloud because the application is directly cloned from GitHub.

 If you have to push directly to a repo in order to deploy an application (eg if you deploy from a CI), then create a non-GitHub app.

 If you don’t find your repository in the list fetched from Github, a workaround is to unlink your account in your profile here : https://console.clever-cloud.com/users/me/information, remove Clever Cloud API from your Github Authorized OAuth Apps and link again your Github account to your Clever Cloud account.